py2ai/py2ai.github.io/_posts/2026-02-23-Building-Intelligent-Pong-Game-with-Pygame.md

 - Programming Tutorial
 - Computer Science
 - Coding Challenges
-title: Building an Intelligent Pong Game with Pygame and Rule-Based AI
+title: Building an Intelligent Pong Game with Pygame and AI
 ---

 In this tutorial, we'll build a complete Pong game using Pygame with intelligent rule-based AI opponents.
 The game features two modes: Player vs Machine and Machine vs Machine, with sophisticated ball prediction algorithms and multiple difficulty levels.